carltheperson/advanced-js-objects/chapters/chapter-1.md

 I feel it’s necessary to explain some confusing parts of the `typeof` operator.

-Using the operator on a value produces a String that gives an indication of the type.
+Using the operator on a value produces a string that gives an indication of the type.
 Here are the possible values it can return:

 - `"string"`
 - `"number"`